ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 ![](/wiki/shared/news/2024-11-14-osu-world-cup-2024-round-of-16-recap/owc-2024-ro16-mappool.jpg)

 This week's mappool had a unique twist, with some of the picks being throwbacks to world cups of the past!
-[ChaiN De/structioN](https://osu.ppy.sh/beatmapsets/49071/#osu/154165) mapped by ::Shiirn::{ user=465126 } (DT2) and [bmin11](https://osu.ppy.sh/users/43468)'s [Silent Voyage to Eternity](https://osu.ppy.sh/beatmapsets/14309/#osu/115384) (FM2) sparked nostalgia for many of the older players, with *ChaiN De/structioN* getting pooled for the first time since 2012's [OWC #3](/wiki/Tournaments/OWC/3), challenging players with sheer speed and a focus on bursts.
+[ChaiN De/structioN](https://osu.ppy.sh/beatmapsets/49071/#osu/154165) mapped by ::Shiirn::{ user=465126 } (DT2) and ::bmin11::{ user=43468 }'s [Silent Voyage to Eternity](https://osu.ppy.sh/beatmapsets/14309/#osu/115384) (FM2) sparked nostalgia for many of the older players, with *ChaiN De/structioN* getting pooled for the first time since 2012's [OWC #3](/wiki/Tournaments/OWC/3), challenging players with sheer speed and a focus on bursts.

 *Silent Voyage to Eternity*, meanwhile, was last seen in [OWC 2016](/wiki/Tournaments/OWC/2016)'s Finals stage as a Hidden pick.
 It served as both a testament to how much players have improved since then, and a reminder that some old, remarkable scores by Chinese legend ::rustbell::{ user=227717 } still very much [stand the test of time](/wiki/shared/news/2024-11-14-osu-world-cup-2024-round-of-16-recap/rustbell-old-score.jpg).